Luegreen/Scraping/README.md

 ### Final working code:

+1) Run app.py first, then click the index file, then look at localhost 5000.
+  I was running index first without looking at local host.
+THEN I was looking at localhost without runnin the .py file

+2) to make changes to the index file and have them show up on the local host front end, you have to make sure the flask python file is in debug mode.
+Then, for production, turn off debug mode

+I worked with a number of guides to figure these steps out, but the steps were so simple that I didn't realize what exactly was fixing the problem until now. (each session I'd learn a little bit more... 'ah, you have to look at localhost: 5000' 'oh, refreshing the index file is not enough, you need the debuger in the flask file'.
+(I actually discovered this one through documentation.)

+The harder pieces of the challenge were setting up the flask file to save the mongo database.
+With some clear print statements set throughout the code, with the help of a tutor, I was able to find out why the hemisphere images were not being collected and fix that error in the scrape.py code.
+The problem was that we were rushing the code and needed to add a time.sleep(2) element to the function.

 As direction by the flask documentation: the file structure is set up as follows:
 <ul><li>my-flask-app ----> templates -----> index.html </li>
 <li>        ----> app.py</li>